Join Our Mailing List

 On an average, women undergoing chemotherapy for breast cancer will gain between five and eight pounds.
 Obviously, some women gain less (or even lose weight) and some women gain more (as much as 25 pounds over their pre-treatment body weight.)

-After struggling to battle breast cancer, battling increased girth can be highly distressing for many women.
+After struggling to battle breast cancer, battling weight gain can be highly distressing for many women.
 Since our culture places such a high premium on being slender, this added “baggage” comes at a time when a woman may already be feeling less self-confident than usual – and her body image may be suffering as a result.

 Additionally, she may not only be upset about her appearance, but may feel real concern about how these extra pounds are going to affect her ability to stay cancer free.
 Research has found that survivors who are overweight or obese are more likely to have their cancer recur than thinner survivors.
 It’s believed that since fat cells in the body make small amounts of estrogen, the more fat cells you have, the more estrogen is present.
 Since estrogen nourishes some types of breast cancer, this is obviously a real problem.
 Belly fat appears to be more detrimental than fat around the hips or thighs.